 LPC application process

-Before you can apply for an LPC, you need to register with the Solicitors Regulation Authority (SRA) and let them know your personal details and what route you took through education.
-Then, like your undergraduate degree, you don’t apply to universities directly when applying for the LPC.
+Before you can apply for an LPC, you need to register with the Solicitors Regulation Authority (SRA) and provide your personal details and what route you took through education.
+Like your undergraduate degree, you don’t apply to universities directly when applying for the LPC.
 There’s a neat little tool called LawCabs that everyone has to use.
 Once you’ve filled out all your personal details and other admin-y stuff such as listing your qualifications and employment history, you can choose up to three LPC course providers.

 LPC personal statement